andfanilo/streamlit-d3-demo/README.md

 * try to fill on mouseover but [d3.select(this)](https://stackoverflow.com/questions/23703089/d3-js-change-color-and-size-on-line-graph-dot-on-mouseover) doesn't like me, but [here](https://dev.to/benjaminadk/basketball-stats-through-d3-react-4m10) it works ? workaround : with _this_ as the current DOM element (nodes[i]) so I just put nodes[i].
-* doing mouseover. fun fact but if during exit I mouseover then element is not removed XD
+* doing mouseover. fun fact but if during exit I mouseover then element is not removed XD.
+Oh put fill change in css instead
 * there's a resize observer on Streamlit that spawns rerenders ?
 This reruns line updates too so line stays grey huum

 ## References